glesica/glesica.github.io/index.md

   - [Keybase](https://keybase.io/glesica)
   - [LinkedIn](https://www.linkedin.com/in/george-lesica)

-I also have a page of interesting [quotes](quotes.html) on this web site.
+I also have a page of interesting [quotes](quotes.html).
+Well, interesting to me, anyway.

 Feel free to reach out via email or LinkedIn if you want to talk.
 I especially enjoy helping young people get started in the software industry.
 I have acted as a mentor on several occasions and I